-I left Venezuela, moved to Boston and ironically from Boston at Viewpoint Creative, rebranded a Venezuelan network, a latin-american demographic I am all too familiar with.
-This class is what in the US the politically correctly call the "working" class, I felt at home, like I was back in my studio in Venezuela.
-This socio economic group demographic is often under estimated, therefore it is not offered the best quality of design, but good composition, use of color and semiotics are appealing to all without distinction of socio economic or cultural stratus, this was an argument that I had used throughout my whole career n latin america to very positive effects.
-Fearing that this underestimation would affect the end result i put my self deep into the mind of our demographic and thought about how they like to be treated,
+I left Venezuela, moved to Boston and ironically from Boston at Viewpoint Creative, rebranded a Venezuelan network, a Latin-American demographic I am all too familiar with.
+This class is what in the US the politically correctly call the "working" class, I felt at home like I was back in my studio in Venezuela.
+This socio-economic group demographic is often underestimated, therefore it is not offered the best quality of design, but good composition, use of color and semiotics are appealing to all without distinction of socioeconomic or cultural status, this was an argument that I had used throughout my whole career in Latin America to very positive effects.
+Fearing that this underestimation would affect the end result I put my self deep into the mind of our demographic and thought about how they like to be treated,

 "We are young and feel young, are hard working, honest and do not have time for abstractions or elitism.
 In touch with reality, we aspire to see color and beauty in the quotidian.
 We take things lightly and like to have fun and laugh.
 Treat us with respect.
 Believe in our ability.
 We make or break trends.
 We are the base of the socio-economic structure."